MIRAGE: Online LLM Simulation for Microservice Dependency Testing: Approach and Experimental Setup

 \emph{Sock Shop}~\cite{sockshop2023} is Weaveworks' microservice benchmark with 6 services written in Go, Java, and Node.js.
 We target 5 dependencies (catalogue, cart, user, payment, shipping) called by the orders and frontend services.
 Key behaviors include a \$100 payment threshold, pre-seeded user accounts with hashed passwords, and tag-based catalogue filtering with pagination.

 For each benchmark, we collect production-style traces via OpenTelemetry instrumentation~\cite{opentelemetry2023} by running scripted workloads covering normal flows, error paths, and edge cases.
-Test scenarios are manually designed to cover 9 behavior categories (Table~\ref{tab:scenario_cats}), with emphasis on error handling, code reasoning, and edge cases that are underrepresented in typical production traces---the unseen scenarios where static mocks fail and where integration testing provides the most value.
+Test scenarios are manually designed to cover the 9 behavior categories of Table~\ref{tab:categories} (38 for Demo, 33 for OB, 39 for SS; 110 total), with emphasis on error handling, code reasoning, and edge cases that are underrepresented in typical production traces---the unseen scenarios where static mocks fail and where integration testing provides the most value.
+The custom Demo system deliberately carries the heaviest error-handling, code-reasoning, and lifecycle load, since it is the one benchmark guaranteed free of training-data contamination.